Royal Swinkels: Products

 Royal Swinkels produces and markets beer, malt and soft drinks.

 Beer

 The business operates nine brewery locations: three in the Netherlands, three in Belgium, one in Ethiopia, one in Cuba and one in Georgia.
 These breweries produced nearly 7 million hectolitres of beer in 2024.
 The group sells beer under several brand names, including Bavaria, Swinckels', La Trappe and Rodenbach.

-Almost 11 percent of the total beer production consists of alcohol-free and low-alcoholic beer (less than 3.5%).
+Almost 11 percent of the total beer production consists of alcohol-free and low-alcoholic beer (less than 3.5% ABV).

 Malt

 Swinkels Family Brewers owns two malt houses, one in Lieshout and one in Eemshaven.
 The annual capacity totals 400,000 tons of malt, a third of which is used by Swinkels Family Brewers itself.
 One third of the production is sold to third parties in Europe and one third goes to countries outside Europe, mainly to Latin America, South America and Japan.
 Sales of malt contribute to around fifteen percent of Swinkels Family Brewers sales.